fuhengwu2021/coderepo/09/code/README.md

 # Wait for pod to be ready
 kubectl wait --for=condition=Ready pod -l app=vllm,model=phi-tiny-moe --timeout=600s

-# Port forward (use different port to avoid conflict)
+# Port forward (use different local port to avoid conflict with llama on 8000)
 kubectl port-forward svc/vllm-phi-tiny-moe-service 9876:8000

 # In another terminal, test health endpoint